vot/docs/MacTips.md

 **Calculator**

-You can perform basic maths operations right in Spotlight.
+You can perform basic mathematical operations right in Spotlight.

 Just start adding numbers together and Spotlight will show you the result.